probcomp/bayeslite/CONTRIBUTING.md

   Good commit message: `"Add Git section to CONTRIBUTING.md."`.
   Bad commit message: `"ugh"`, or `"fix contributing"`.

-- Each minimal change of functionality should be in a separate Git commit.
-Avoid mixing non-functional diffs that do note alter the behavior of the code (e.g. remove whitespace, improving formatting, reorganizing imports), with functional diffs that alter the behavior the code.
+- Each minimal change of functionality should be in its own Git commit.
+Avoid mixing non-functional diffs that do not alter the behavior of the code (e.g. removing whitespace, improving formatting, reorganizing imports), with functional diffs that alter the behavior the code.

 - Maintainers: when merging feature branches into `master`, always create an explicit merge commit using `git merge --no-ff`.  __Avoid